 What a high-quality prompt should contain

-Suno classic rock prompts use 6 layers:
+Suno classic rock prompts work best in six layers:

 - Sub-genre and era: